shinhwagk/lnote/README.md

 > ~/.vscode-note

-Recommend to put the note directory in onedrive
+Recommend use onedrive to save your notes.

 ## screenshot